Botanical and herbal products global regulatory

 • Are intended to be used without the supervision of a medical practitioner and are not administered by injection.

-• Well-established use marketing authorisation
+• Well-established use marketing authorization

 • Stand-alone or mixed application

-• This requires Safety and efficacy data from the company’s own development or a combination of own studies and bibliographic data.
+• This requires Safety and efficacy data from the company’s own development or a combination of its own studies and bibliographic data.

 Click here to know more about Nutraceutical, Dietary, & Food Supplement Products In Europe